MichielvdVelde/jquery-github-showcase/README.md

 ## To do

+* Build in some error handling instead of just crashing and failing
 * Improve render method handling (remove Mustache references from core code)
 * Publish on Bower and stuff